About Qvaq

 - Create public or private groups for your favorite topics.

-- Use simple or advanced posting, featuring image uplaod etc.
+- Use simple or advanced posting, featuring image upload etc.

 - Auto post to Twitter when you create or join a group.